Custom Typeface

 Tired City has been close to my heart since university, when I first bought their merch.
 So when they teased their rebrand, I was thrilled.
 It’s rare to see a brand that authentically supports local artists and designers take such a bold, vibrant, and genuinely creative turn.

-Captures of the old logo and typeface
+Captures of their old designs

 Inspired by the Constructivist style of old propaganda posters, the logotype was elevated by Hands Collective into a bespoke typeface that speaks to both heritage and innovation.